spazznolo/spazznolo.github.io/_posts/2022-03-28-goalie-consistency-0o.md

 Up to now, this follows exactly the <a href="https://github.com/namitanandakumar/Draft-Analysis/blob/master/Streakiness/VanHAC%202018.pdf">previous work</a> on shooters.
 </p>
 <p>
 There is still a problem, though - all shots are currently considered equal.
 But it has been proven many times that <em>we should expect different goal rates for different shots</em>.
-Thankfully, Peter Tanner generously made his work on expected goals available for public consumption.
+Thankfully, Peter Tanner makes his work on expected goals available for public consumption.
 His take on expected goals are summarized below.
 </p>
 <h5>Expected Goals</h5>
 <p>